eugenia1984/english/b1-english-for-developers/2-learn-how-to-talk-about-past-experiences.md

 Brian: It was eye-opening, especially the parts about protecting data.
        It made me think of how we handled security in our earlier projects.
 ```

+### what + an indefinite article

+The structure what + an indefinite article is used **to emphasize strong feelings or reactions about something**.
+It often expresses surprise, admiration, or emotion.

+For example:

+`What a beautiful day it is!` -> Here, the structure highlights the speaker's admiration for the day.

+---